wkoszek/me/source/blog/2017-04-29-single-command-principle.html.md

 ## How I read documentation

-When I'm building software, I'm mostly hearing in my head voices of people whom I've worked with and who made an impression on me.
-I also hear my own inner voice.
-During figuring out how to build and deploy a bigger chunk of software I'm not familiar with, it's typically:
+When you're building software, you're mostly hearing in your head voices of people whom you've worked with and who made an impression on you.
+You also hear my own inner voice.
+During figuring out how to build and deploy a bigger chunk of software you're not familiar with, it's typically:

 "Just give me the darn command to run."